NHERI-SimCenter/BRAILS/docs/common/user_manual/modules/softstoryClassifier.rst

 Soft-story Building Classifier
 ===============================

-The Soft-story Building Classifier is a module that wraps the :ref:`lbl-genericImageClassifier`.
+The Soft-story Building Classifier is a module built upon the :ref:`lbl-genericImageClassifier` module.

 The module is shipped with BRAILS, so you don't have to install it standalone if you've installed BRAILS following the :ref:`lbl-install` instruction.